iturdikulov/notes/gnu core utilities.md

 ---
-title: "GNU Core Utilities"
 date: 2023-04-19
+draft: true
 tags:
 - inbox
 - outline
-draft: true
 ---

+# GNU Core Utilities

 > The GNU Core Utilities or coreutils is a package of GNU software containing
 > implementations for many of the basic tools, such as cat, ls, and rm, which